Turn off MathJax

 C. Dwork, “Differential privacy,” in Proceedings of the 33rd International Colloquium on Automata, Languages and Programming, Venice, Italy, pp. 1–12, 2006.

-S. P. Kasiviswanathan, H. K. Lee, K. Nissim, et al., “What can we learn privately,” in Proceedings of the 49th Annual IEEE Symposium on Foundations of Computer Science, Philadelphia, PA, USA, pp. 531–540, 2008.
+S. P. Kasiviswanathan, H. K. Lee, K. Nissim, et al., “What can we learn privately?,” in Proceedings of the 49th Annual IEEE Symposium on Foundations of Computer Science, Philadelphia, PA, USA, pp. 531–540, 2008.

 J. C. Duchi, M. I. Jordan, and M. J. Wainwright, “Local privacy and statistical minimax rates,” in Proceedings of the 54th Annual Symposium on Foundations of Computer Science, Berkeley, CA, USA, pp. 429–438, 2013.